-Could NexGen's electric wallpaper be the future of heating?
+Could electric wallpaper be part of the future of heating?

-It’s not often that you come across a truly game changing piece of tech (think a ‘horse and cart to car’ style development).
-Yet against all the odds, I recently stumbled upon a groundbreaking new way to heat a building without burning gas.
-It's far more efficient than using regular radiators, can be powered by 100% green electricity, and you can integrate it with our Agile API to automatically run at the cheapest, greenest times of day.
+I recently stumbled upon an intriguing new way to heat a building without burning gas: electric wallpaper.
+It can be powered by 100% green electricity and you can integrate it with our Agile API to automatically run at the cheapest, greenest times of day.

 Introducing NexGen Heating

 A few weeks ago, Clive Osborne - the CEO at NexGen Heating, sent me a couple of rolls of strange grey wallpaper to try out.
 Despite hundreds of weird and wonderful guesses, it took a full day before anyone at Octopus could work out what I’d sellotaped to the wall in our kitchen.

 As it happens, I’d stuck up an extremely efficient, graphene nano-tech electric radiator - and it had only taken me 5 minutes.